 Contact Nash Hale

 Nash Hale is from Manhattan Beach, California.
-He is pursing an economics major with a double minor in spanish andsHistory.
-Nash fills his free time working at local furniture store American Holiday and doing volunteer work with both Sursum Corda and Best Buddies.
+He is pursuing an economics major with a double minor in Spanish and history.
+Nash fills his free time exploring Washington D.C. and doing volunteer work with Sursum Corda tutoring.
 He stays current by being the editor of the Bestest Business Channel, posting daily polls about business and finance trends.
-In summer 2018, Nash returned to Aristotle Capital, a Los Angeles based investment advisory firm which manages $60 billion in assets.
-In his spare time, Nash likes to travel, surf, and play chess.
+More recently, he has become very interested in the intersection between business and healthcare.
+In summer 2019, Nash worked at Medidata Solutions, a healthcare technology company that sells software as a service for clinical trials.
+There, he worked on the Competitive Intelligence team, doing market and product research pertaining to the health industry.
+He plans on returning to Medidata full time this coming summer.
+In his spare time, Nash likes to travel, surf, play chess, and watch movies.

 Contact Ben Maltbie